-Recent Term(s) Offered: spring 2021; fall 2021; spring 2022; summer 2022; fall 2022; spring 2023; fall 2023
+Recent Term(s) Offered: spring 2022; summer 2022; fall 2022; spring 2023; fall 2023; spring 2024; summer 2024; fall 2024

 BA 520 Critical Thinking and Business Ethics 3 Hours

 A study of contemporary ethical issues facing leaders.
 Emphasis is placed on examining analyzing issues for sound solutions from a variety of perspectives, some grounded in business, some grounded in the Liberal Arts.
 Students will examine ideas and cases from the business world and gain practice in the application of a variety of approaches to problem solving.
 Additionally, the responsibilities of business corporations and executives to shareholders and other constituencies will be explored.